rommelsantor/Timeout/README.md

     // and we need to allow it to run again Timeout.clear(refetchTimeoutKey)
   } else {
-    // this means we *will* execute the timeout callback once and only once
+    // we *will* execute the timeout callback once and only once in 1500ms
-    // in 1500ms (unless clear() is called), even with other uploads still in progress Timeout.create(
+    // (unless clear() is called), even with other uploads still in progress Timeout.create(
       refetchTimeoutKey,
       () => {
-        // we timed out, so refetch the list, even with other files still uploading api.refetch('/files-list')
+        // timed out, so refetch, even with other files still uploading api.refetch('/files-list')

         // be sure to clear() or this next Timeout.create() will fail